Chng Suan Tze v Minister for Home Affairs: Application of the objective test

 Under the subjective test applied in Karam Singh and Lee Mau Seng, the exercise of discretion by the President and the Minister under sections 8 and 10 of the ISA is not open to review.
 The court cannot enquire about the grounds and the facts justifying the executive's decision.
 In contrast, under the objective test, the exercise of discretion is reviewable by a court of law and the executive has to satisfy the court that there are objective facts justifying the executive's decision.

 The Court of Appeal rejected the application of the subjective test in favour of the objective test on the following grounds.
 Firstly, the Court held that Karam Singh and other cases following it were no longer good law in so far as they applied Liversidge v.
 Anderson (1941) and Greene v.
 Secretary of State for Home Affairs (1941), which were World War II cases from the United Kingdom.
-The House of Lords and the Privy Council had since recognized that the majority judgments in Liversidge and Greene had been wrong, and preferred Lord Atkin's dissenting judgment in Liversidge which advocated the objective approach.
+The House of Lords and the Privy Council had since recognised that the majority judgments in Liversidge and Greene had been wrong, and preferred Lord Atkin's dissenting judgment in Liversidge which advocated the objective approach.

 Secondly, the Court concurred with judicial opinion expressed in other Commonwealth jurisdictions that courts can objectively review the executive's exercise of discretion in the context of preventive detention on national security grounds.
 Cases from Zimbabwe, South-West Africa, and St. Christopher, Nevis and Anguilla were referred to with approval.